The Cross References Page

-This page hosts the Cross Reference Tables that allow you to transform consistently occurring words or phrases (input) into a preferred words or phrases (output).
+This page hosts the cross-reference tables that allow you to transform consistently occurring words or phrases (input) into preferred words or phrases (output).

-To view your cross reference tables, click View Cross-Reference Table from the left side of the second section of the Customer Details Page
+To view your cross-reference tables, click View Cross-Reference Table from the left side of the Details section of the Customer Details Page

 29e Picture1 (2)